 Did you overindulge during the holidays?
 Let’s be honest, most of us overdo the food and drink during the Festive Season.
 And I’m not talking about green vegetables and mineral water!
 For a lot of us the bingeing gives way to dieting in January… The goal being simple weight loss in […]

-There is still no satisfactory cure for vitiligo.
-But there are certainly enough re-pigmentation stories to show that it’s a condition that does respond to therapy.
+There is still no universal cure for vitiligo.
+But there are certainly enough re-pigmentation stories to show that it’s a condition that can and does respond to therapy.
 There are a number of different treatments that can be effective to one degree or another.
-It’s just that no single one works for […]
+It’s just that no single one […]

 People are like gift wrap: all different colours and designs!
 Without wanting to state the obvious, there are a lot of people on the planet… About 7 billion at the time of writing.
 Homo sapiens first walked the earth about 50,000 years ago.
 And since then the Population Reference Bureau […]